 "It's that or a punch to the gut," Paul threatened.
 Beardy huffed and glared.
 He bent and grabbed Jackie, heaving her up and struggling to heft her over his shoulder.

 "Uff—gah—she could stand to lose some weight," he groaned.
-Paul rolled his eyes, then strolled into the living room and took a blanket from the couch.
+Paul rolled his eyes, then strolled into the living room and took a blanket from the sofa.
 He returned and draped the blanket over Jackie's limp body, nodded at Beardy, and opened the door.
 They briskly walked out, descended the stairs of the apartment building, and got into a dark van parked outside.
 If the neighbours saw anything, it was nothing more than two men in police uniforms carrying a heavy object wrapped in a cloth.

 Rose and the Doctor climbed the stairs to the second floor, breathing heavily from exertion in the cold winter air.
 Their breath formed clouds in front of their faces.